SERVICES

 A chalazion is often called a stye.
 It happens when an oil

 gland by the eyelashes gets inflamed and blocked, similar to a pimple.
-Treatments include warm compresses, eyelid washes, eye drops or eye ointments, oral antibiotics, and surgery.
+Treatments include warm compresses, eyelid washes, eye drops or eye ointments, antibiotics by mouth, and surgery.

 Strabismus is when the eyes are not straight.
 One eye can be higher or lower or turned in or turned out.
 There are different reasons to have strabismus and different treatments for those different causes.
 Some treatments include glasses, patches, eye exercises and eye muscle surgery.